hmlewis-astro/heat-income/README.md

 The satellite data measures temperature at a surface, like the ground or a rooftop.
 We used this measurement rather than ambient temperature, which measures the air about two meters above the ground.
 Measuring air is a more accurate measure of how people experience heat, but satellite data is more widely available than air temperature data.
 Using it allowed us to provide a more complete snapshot of temperature trends across many cities.

-## Data files

-Completed data files for each city are saved as .geojson files in `data/output/analysis_out/final/`.

-Correlations for each city are listed in `good_images_w_r.json`.

-## Simplified files

-Also in the `final` directory is a directory called `simpl`.
-This has .geojson files with simplified polygons for mapping on the web.
-These are used in NPR's web maps and were simplified using [mapshaper](https://github.com/mbloch/mapshaper).

 ## Instructions To Reproduce Analysis

 - `virtualenv heat-income`